 Meanwhile, an investigation report documents the probing process, summarizing how the investigation went for cases of misconduct, policy or legal violation, or unethical behavior.

 Workplace investigations follow a systematic and rigorous procedure to establish the facts of an incident or dispute.
 And as mentioned earlier, documentation and confidentiality are crucial to its success.
-Fortunately, digital platforms like iAuditor by SafetyCulture have the tools you need to perform a smooth-sailing investigation at work.
+Fortunately, digital platforms like SafetyCulture (formerly iAuditor) have the tools you need to perform a smooth-sailing investigation at work.

-As a leading operations platform, iAuditor simplifies your work by digitizing manual processes, such as data collection and documentation.
+As a leading operations platform, SafetyCulture simplifies your work by digitizing manual processes, such as data collection and documentation.
 This way, you can focus on assessing the evidence gathered and determining the right course of action.
-With iAuditor, you can:
+With SafetyCulture, you can:

 You can also use the following checklists for specific cases that require investigation: